 Are there any special events at The Fine Arts Work Center during the summer?

 Yes.
-The Work Center offers a series of gallery exhibitions, Music: A Lyric Series, a series of benefit concerts.
-Also, the Work Center’s Summer Awards Celebration is on July 14 and the 42nd Annual Art Auction is on August 18.
+The Work Center offers a series of gallery exhibitions, Music: A Lyric Series, a series of benefit concerts, a Summer Awards Celebration, and an Annual Art Auction.
+Please see our Events page for details.